Udit-UD/MusicStreaming/README.md

 You have to follow certain steps to check this web-application.

--   `Step 1: ` Clone this repository and get into the folder.
+- Clone this repository and get into the folder.
--   `Step 2: ` Use `npm install` command to install all necessary react modules.
+- Use `npm install` command to install all necessary react modules.
--   `Step 3: ` Run `npm run dev` commmand to run the web-application.
+- Run `npm run dev` commmand to run the web-application.

 And that's all you web-app is now visible on your localhost.